-Accidents can strike any working place at any moment.
+Accidents can strike any workplace at any moment.
 This remains true regardless of how much care and planning is given to safety procedures.
-Accidents obviously will occur more frequently in physically demanding jobs, but they also do in work situations in which the employee sits at a desk for most of the day peering into a computer screen.
+Obviously, accidents occur more frequently in physically demanding jobs, but they also can happen in work situations where the employee sits at a desk for most of the day peering into a computer screen.

-In order to attract better employees, employers will often offer the most competitive employee benefit packages their budgets will allow.
-Accident insurance, (aka “occupational insurance”) is generally available for employees, which affords workers peace of mind in knowing they have so many protections in the workplace.
-Good accident insurance coverage is available with these kinds of policies and can provide long-term protection for any worker in any particular business.
+In order to attract higher quality employees, employers will often offer the most competitive benefits packages their budgets will allow.
+Accident insurance, (aka ‘occupational insurance’) is generally available for employees, which affords workers peace of mind in knowing they have many protections in the workplace.
+Good coverage is available with these kinds of policies and can provide long-term protection for any worker in any particular business.

-This type of coverage provides great protection to not just the employee, but the employer as well.
-This component of a workplace benefit package functions by helping compensate for the difference of outside expenses an employee may face after an accident that is not covered with a traditional health care policy.
+This type of coverage also provides great protection to not just the employee, but the employer as well.
+This component of a workplace benefits package functions by helping to compensate both parties for the outside expenses they may face after an accident that is not covered with a traditional health care policy.
 This coverage basically goes beyond basic health insurance coverage and is supplemental.

-Accident insurance can pay out a lump sum amount or in graduated payments to employees as desired.
+Accident insurance can pay out either a lump sum amount or graduated payments to employees, as desired.
 Someone opting for this type of a policy should look into the following:

 Each policy will have a myriad of levels of coverage depending on the workplace environment and the employee benefits offered in the entire package.
 Coverage types range from the provision of medical payments for a single incident to a full disability payment course that matches an employee’s salary for a certain period of time.